 Prior seasons did have overarching themes but they were whispered rather than shouted.
 ‘Bad Wolf’ stalked the whole of Series One, but never interfered which each episode’s autonomy.

 Pre-watershed BBC broadcasting cannot take the same route as Game of Thrones: spicing up all the talking with full-frontal nudity.
-Though Karen Gillan’s kissogram outfit started the new era with distinctly teenage bang, it appears to have been a fleeting highlight.
+Though Karen Gillan’s kissogram outfit kickstarted the new era with distinctly teenage bang, it appears to have been a fleeting highlight.
 The exposition remains fully clothed and extremely dull.

 Indeed, I can’t help but feel that the show’s writers are running out of ideas.
 With plenty of reboots and sequels trying to leech off past ideas (is that four Weeping Angels episodes now?), and a new obsession with two parters (three in a row this series), it feels like originality is on the wane.
 Long, fan-service heavy discussions of Time Lord history do not fill the place of exciting new concepts, and nor do the new cohort of now-mandatory sidekick boyfriends.

-The more dignified Mickey Smith, by contrast, was a character frequently defined by his absence; there to provide light relief and to reflect upon Rose.
-He never got in the way of Doctor-heavy sci-fi fun.
+The more dignified Mickey Smith, by contrast, was a character frequently defined by his absence.
+There to provide light relief and to reflect upon Rose, he never got in the way of Doctor-heavy sci-fi fun.

 Let’s face it, domestic tropes like babies and settling down just aren’t the show’s natural environment.
-‘This is marriage!’ declares Amy Pond, as she and Rory throw themselves off a skyscraper (ah, the romance of double suicide!), while Clara’s attempt to destroy the TARDIS keys after her boyfriend’s car accident were reminiscent of the worst excesses of Fatal Attraction.
+“This is marriage!” declares Amy Pond, as she and Rory throw themselves off a skyscraper (ah, the romance of double suicide!), while Clara’s attempt to destroy the TARDIS keys after her boyfriend’s car accident were reminiscent of the worst excesses of Fatal Attraction.
 One wonders which BBC executive Matt Smith refused to sleep with to be landed with such appalling melodrama.

 So, Doctor Who should stick to what its good at – self-contained, innovative, humourous sci-fi – and send characters like Danny Pink back into the sentimentalist cesspit from whence they came.
 Perhaps, somewhere out in the cosmos there is a parallel universe where Rose’s father is still alive, John Lumic has created an identikit army of Cybermen, and Russell T Davies is still in charge of Doctor Who.
 Lucky Buggers.